WVAviator/chalkboard/README.md

 - Draw freehand, squares, text, and code editors on a canvas
 - Log in to save and load canvases with OAuth authentication
-- Execute code with the built-in code editors
+- Write and execute code with the built-in code editor

 ## Getting started